-Log in as root, pwd is tslinux.
-This will take you to the Configuration and Administration page.
+This will take you to the Configuration and Administration page. - Step 3: Select the Serial Ports link.

 Click on the Serial Ports link on the Link Panel to the left of the page or in the Configuration section of the page.
-This will take you to the Port Selection page.
+This will take you to the Port Selection page. - Step 4: Select port(s).